 RITUALS PERFORMED: in Rato Machindranath Jatra

 On the 3rd day of a bright lunar fortnight of Baishakh month, a day before the festive, a cow is bestowed to the competition’s high priest.
-Then, on the fourth day of a bright lunar fortnight of Baishakh, the ceremony begins.
-The most exciting part is pulling of sacred carriage all through the city begins.
+Then, on the fourth day of the bright lunar fortnight of Baishakh, the ceremony begins.
+The most exciting part is the pulling of the sacred carriage all through the city begins.

-The pulling of both large carriage of Rato Machindranath and small carriage of Minanath starts from Pulchowk, Lalitpur, where it is built.
+The pulling of both the large carriage of Rato Machindranath and the small carriage of Minanath starts from Pulchowk, Lalitpur, where it is built.
 The carriage is pulled to various tole of the Lalitpur metropolis.
-Dhime Baja, bansuri, jhyamta are performed, and their sound is echoed on the entire metropolis.
+Dhime Baja, bansuri, and Jhyamta are performed, and their sound is echoed throughout the entire metropolis.

-Spectators are watching the festive from their residence with their eyes wide open.
+Spectators are watching the festive from their residences with their eyes wide open.
 The entire environment is energetic and full of amusement.
-While pulling off the carriage through the locality, people come out of their house with imparting to God Rato Machindranath and God Minanath.
-They worship with their wonderful devotion.
+While pulling off the carriage through the locality, people come out of their houses with imparting to God Rato Machindranath and God Minanath.
+They worship with wonderful devotion.
 They pray for the peace, well-being, and prosperity of the family members too.
 Youngsters, along with elders, including men and women, pull the carriage through various toles enthusiastically.

 After circulating the carriage through the diverse locality, it is finally pulled up to Jwalakhel, Lalitpur.
-At Jawalakhel, devotees throw cooked rice to God Rato Machindranath in this event with the notion that rain might be held on time to harvest and plant.
-So, the name of this vicinity is known as Jwalakhel because of its rice throwing activity on this occasion.
+At Jawalakhel, devotees throw Bread named “Yomari & Chatamari” to God Rato Machindranath in this event with the notion that rain might be held on time to harvest and plant.
+So, the name of this vicinity is known as Jwalakhel because of its Yomari & Chatamari throwing activity on this occasion.

 After deciding the fortunate time, on the fourth day of the sacred carriage at Jawalakhel, the vest so-known as ‘Bhoto‘ is shown from the sacred carriage of Rato Machindranath in the presence of the living Goddess of Nepal Kumari, President of Nepal, Prime Minister of Nepal and different government officials.